PowerDNS/ipcipher/ipcipher.md

 security of networks.
 However, privacy officers rightly object the unbridled sharing of which IP address did what.

-One potential solution is to encrypt IP addresses in log files with a secret key.
-Crucially, this can be done in a way that the IP addresses still look like IP addresses.
+One potential solution is to encrypt IP addresses in log files or PCAPs with a secret key.
+Crucially, this can be done in a way that the IP addresses still look like IP addresses, and can be stored 'in place'.

 The encryption key is held by the privacy officer, or their department, and if based on encrypted IP addresses something interesting is found, the